sc830/Hercules/README.md

 # README #
 Development Team: Shelby Cumings, Julio Cantu, Kaleb Perez, Kacy Metcalf, Aaron Parks

+### Summary ###
+This project was a collaborative effort with a small software development team and was an amazing learning experience.
+I gained proficiency in many new technologies, including React Native, Google Cloud, Firebase, and Firestore.
+I learned a lot about working with a team, including how to plan our sprints, divide work effectively for simultaneous progress, and utilizing sprint retrospectives to improve our plan for the next sprint.
+Over the course of the project, our teamwork improved dramatically, as well as our efficiency, time management, and our product.

 ### Project Name: Hercules ###

 ### General Information ###